hexalang/Hexa/docs/reference.md

 	case value? if let value, value > 1, let alias = value: // In-guard bound values are available in the scope of the case console.log("Greater than 1:", alias)

-	// Safety check for **wildcard** patterns that capture the original value as-is
+	// Safety check for **top-level wildcard** patterns that capture the original value as-is
 	// NOTE its a compile error to use a name that exists in the outer scope for a binding
 	// Here the `case other` has the same name as `let other` which is present in the same scope as `switch`
 	// Thus compiler requires either `(other)` syntax or renaming `case another`